-We are all drawn to different decor styles, so it’s impossible and certainly imprudent to assume that all extroverts would end up only loving loud spaces.
-However, the law of averages states that our traits do affect our choices and so we’ve taken five broad personality traits to put together distinct and alluring Indian home decor ideas that could appeal to each.
-Take inspiration from our tips, but remember there are no hard and fast rules to style – it’s all about personal style and individual inspiration.
-Here’s how you can do up your space according to your personality type with these interesting Indian home décor ideas.
+We are all drawn to different decor styles, so it’s imprudent to assume that all extroverts would end up liking loud spaces.
+However, the law of averages states that our traits do affect our choices, so we’ve taken five broad personality traits to put together distinct and alluring Indian home decor ideas that could appeal to each.

 For the fun and outgoing extroverts – Maximal and Glamourous